yumemi-inc/flutter-mobile-project-template/docs/ABOUT_ICON.md

         - As for the size of the image, 1024x1024 is fine.

 - The following table includes specific icons.
 There is a border on the image, but it was added to make it visible; however, the border is not necessary when adding icons.
-- For a detailed explanation, please check [adaptive icon guid].
+- For a detailed explanation, please check [adaptive icon guide].

 |`adaptive_icon_foreground` | `adaptive_icon_background`|
 |:--------------------------:|:--------------------------:|